ietf-wg-acme/acme/draft-ietf-acme-acme.md

 either in the commonName portion of the requested subject name, or in an extensionRequest attribute {{RFC2985}} requesting a subjectAltName extension.

-The values provided in the CSR are only a request, and are not guaranteed.
-The server SHOULD return an error if it cannot fulfil the request as specified, but MAY issue a certificate with contents other than those requested, according to its local policy (e.g., removing identifiers for which the client is not authorized).
+The server MUST return an error if it cannot fulfil the request as specified, and MUST NOT issue a certificate with contents other than those requested.
+If the server requires the request to be modified in a certain way, it should indicate the required changes using an appropriate error code and description.

 It is up to the server's local policy to decide which names are acceptable in a certificate, given the authorizations that the server associates with the